kitctf/www/talks/web3/slides.md

 ### Solidity

- * Lanuage used in the ethereum ecosystem
+ * Language used in the Ethereum ecosystem
      * object-oriented, high-level language for implementing smart contracts
      * influenced by C++, Python and JavaScript
      * statically typed, supports inheritance, libraries and complex user-defined types
  * Compiles to EVM bytecode
      * Non-ethereum EVM chains exist
- * Smartcontracts can use other languages (or handcraft EVM bytecode)
+ * Smart contracts can use other languages (or handcraft EVM bytecode)

 ----